steveslistening-prog/CivOS/README.md

 # CivOS
 CivOS is a structured, multi‑layer civilisational operating model defining principles, architecture, governance, and standards for stable, scalable human systems.
-This repository contains the BOSCARD, Level 0 deliverables, diagrams, and supporting documents.
+This repository contains the BOSCARD, Level by level deliverables, standards, diagrams, and supporting documents.

 This repository contains the CivOS project documents.